omeid/dictionary/au-notification.md

 **Best practice**

-Best practice is to have a notification statement like the following.
-Feel free to use this as a template.
+Best practice is to have a notification statement like the following, AND the clickbox statement.

 >*[Insert business name] collects the personal information that you provide to us.
 This includes: [describe instances when individuals give personal information to the provider].
 We collect the following kinds of sensitive information:
 >[insert list of sensitive information collected].